ustaxcourt/ef-cms/docsify/testing.md

 # Testing

-This part of the documentation is to explain the various types of automated testing we do in Dawson and how to potentially run them.
+This part of the documentation will explain the various types of automated tests we write in Dawson, and how to run them.

 ## Unit Testing

-Unit testing is our first line of defense to verify our application meets the business requirements defined by the court.
+Unit testing is our first line of defense to verify our application meets the business requirements defined by the Court.
 All of our code is unit tested using [Jest](https://facebook.github.io/jest/), and we strive to **keep code coverage >= 95% when possible**.

 If you want to run the unit tests, you can do so with one of the following commands: